THE MOST TRUSTED COPYCAT RECIPES

 Marie Callender's Fresh Strawberry Pie

-Every March through November, Marie Callender’s sells fresh strawberry pies made with the chain’s signature flakey crust piled high with whole strawberries tossed in a sweet glaze and finished with a crown of whipped cream.
+From March to November, Marie Callender’s sells fresh strawberry pies made with the chain’s signature flaky crust, piled high with whole strawberries in a sweet glaze, and topped with a dollop of whipped cream.

-The pies are made-to-order to ensure the freshness of the berries, but the glaze that’s added to the beautiful berries tastes like the everyday goopy red stuff found in grocery store produce sections that’s usually made with corn syrup and other crud, and no natural fruit.
-For my Marie Callender’s Fresh Strawberry Pie copycat recipe, I set out to improve the glaze by making it with real strawberry puree, hoping to get a tastier finished product.
-Thankfully, it worked out.
-The new glaze was vibrant and fruity; it transformed into a nice gel and didn’t upstage the strawberries.
-This small change makes a strawberry pie that’s even better than the original.
+The pies are made to order to ensure the berries' freshness; however, the glaze mixed with the beautiful berries tastes like the typical goopy red stuff found in grocery store produce sections, usually made with corn syrup and other crud, without any natural fruit.
+For my Marie Callender’s Fresh Strawberry Pie copycat recipe, I set out to improve the glaze by using real strawberry puree to create a more flavorful finished product.
+Fortunately, it worked out.
+The new glaze was vibrant and fruity; it turned into a lovely gel and didn’t upstage the strawberries.
+This small change creates a strawberry pie that’s even better than the original.

 I designed the glaze to use frozen strawberries, so it’s quick and easy, and I’m also including scratch recipes here for the whipped cream and pie crust.
-You can buy each of these pre-made to speed up your build, but taking a little time to make the whipped cream and/or crust from scratch will absolutely be worth the extra effort.
+You can buy each of these pie components pre-made to speed up your build, but taking a little time to make the whipped cream and/or crust from scratch will definitely be worth the extra effort.
 Also, I slightly tweaked my previous Marie Callender’s pastry formula to make it more closely match the current pie crust served at the chain.

 Try my Marie Callender's Fresh Strawberry Pie copycat recipe below, and find more of my Marie Callender's pie recipes here.